openjs-foundation/cross-project-council/IP_POLICY_GUIDANCE.md

 To setup the CLA infrastructure until this additional documentation is ready, please [reach out to foundation staff](#getting-help).

-## Requiring an exemption from the Board
+## Obtaining an exemption from the Board

 If your project requires an exemption from the [IP Policy][], you will need to obtain special permission from the Board.